-- 1. Undo the 4 wing nuts securing the burner front plate.
-Pull the front plate forward from the top and lift it out. - 2.
-The right and centre burners may now be lifted out after they have been pushed back to clear the injector. - 3.
-In order to remove the left hand burner, the pilot gas pipe connection at the gas valve must be removed. - 4.
-The left hand burner may now be removed by pushing it back to clear the injector and lifting it out taking care not to damage the pilot gas pipe while the burner is out of the appliance. - 5.
+1. Undo the 4 wing nuts securing the burner front plate.
+Pull the front plate forward from the top and lift it out.

+- 2. The left and right hand burners may now be lifted out after they have been pushed back to clear the injector. - 3.
+In order to remove the centre burner, the thermocouple and pilot gas pipe connections at the gas valve must be removed and the igniter lead pulled off at the igniter. - 4.
+The centre burner may now be removed by pushing it back to clear the injector and lifting it out - taking care not to damage the thermocouple and pilot gas pipe while the burner is out of the appliance. - 5.
 Undo the nut securing the manifold assembly to the combustion chamber, pull the manifold assembly to the right and lift out.

-44 INSTRUCTIONS FOR SITE ASSEMBLED BOILERS - continued
+46 INSTRUCTIONS FOR SITE ASSEMBLED BOILERS - continued